RosettaCommons/documentation/application_documentation/design/supercharge.md

 * [[Analyzing Results]]: Tips for analyzing results generated using Rosetta
 * [[Rosetta on different scales]]: Guidelines for how to scale your Rosetta runs
 * [[Preparing structures]]: How to prepare structures for use in Rosetta
+* [[NetChargeEnergy]]: Guide a traditional design run towards a desired net charge.
+* [[AddNetChargeConstraintMover]]: Specify a desired net charge in a sub-region of a pose.